 Traditional Dishes: No cultural event would be complete without showcasing a people’s way of life with regards to their delicacies.
 Fish is one of Suba’s main foods, there are displays of cultural foods ranging from Ugali made from ground millet flour, porridge, various kinds of vegetables, arrow roots, and sweet potatoes all prepared using the indigenous cooking methods in making Abasuba food.

-Sunsets and Sunrises that are incredible: At dawn, the dawn chorus is what usher you into a new day, making Rusinga Island, a place of never ending beauty.
-The incredible rays of the orange sun as it sets and rises are one of the many reasons I shall be returning to this island for festival.
-You too should bookmark this event as a must attend.
+Sunsets and Sunrises that are incredible: At dawn, the dawn chorus is what usher you into a new day, making Rusinga Island, a place of never-ending beauty.
+The incredible rays of the orange sun as it sets and rises are one of the many reasons I shall be returning to this island for the festival.
+You too should bookmark this event as a must-attend.

 A fisherman’s paradise: Away from the festival as the night falls, fishermen from the villages are gearing up for a night of fishing.
 They set up deep into the lake all night.
 The view of the lights from the pressure lamps all mounted on the boats is one that makes the lake seem like a city of lights.
 I am in awe as I watch one boat after another preparing for a night of fishing.

 Getting there: There are several alternatives to arrive at Rusinga Island.
 Several buses ply this route from Nairobi and Kisumu through Homabay.
-There is an overnight Easy Coach bus that gets to Mbita town in the morning which is about 16 kilometers to Rusinga from the bus stop.
-From Mbita one can take a motor bike commonly known as the boda boda to the Island.
+There is an overnight Easy Coach bus that gets to Mbita town in the morning which is about 16 kilometres to Rusinga from the bus stop.
+From Mbita one can take a motorbike commonly known as the boda boda to the Island.

-Accommodation: There are plenty of accommodations within the Island as well as at the main land in Mbita.
+Accommodation: There are plenty of accommodations within the Island as well as at the mainland in Mbita.
 I stayed at the White Stone Beach Lodge which is right at the front of Lake Victoria.
-A budget yet cozy and homely lodge.
+A budget yet cosy and homely lodge.
 With well-manicured lawns at the front of the property, making my stay memorable.
 It cost me Kshs.
 5,500/- per night for bed and breakfast.
 Quite affordable.
 There is also the Rusinga Lodge not far off from my stay.

-Kenyatalii’s verdict: This is a must attend festival.
+Kenyatalii’s verdict: This is a must-attend festival.
 The event is just before Christmas hence early planning is encouraged.
 Rusinga is a bird’s haven, hence for the bird watching lovers, this is your ideal location while in Nyanza.
-It’s also quite an ideal location for family holidays as well as holiday makers looking for some calm beautiful attraction.
-Once at the Island, forget the pool for a moment and soak into the Lake’s clean waters for that well deserved swim.
-Similarly get to experience the neighboring islands of Mfangano and Takawiri as well as visit the Tom Mboya Mausoleum.
+It’s also quite an ideal location for family holidays as well as holidaymakers looking for some calm beautiful attraction.
+Once at the Island, forget the pool for a moment and soak into the Lake’s clean waters for that well-deserved swim.
+Similarly get to experience the neighbouring islands of Mfangano and Takawiri as well as visit the Tom Mboya Mausoleum.